turingschool-examples/task_manager_rails/README.md

 <%= @tasks %>
 ```

 Wait, what's this new  `<%= %>` syntax?
 This is called an `erb` tag - erb stands for 'embedded ruby'.
-A combination of our file format `.html.erb` and the use of these tags allows us to execute ruby code directly in our html files. erb tags have access to any instance variables created in our controller action, so thats how we are able to access `@tasks`.
+A combination of our file format `.html.erb` and the use of these tags allows us to execute ruby code directly in our html files. **erb tags have access to any instance variables created in our controller action**.
+So that's how we are able to access `@tasks`.
 Refresh your page and you will see your array displayed as... an array.
 Let's add some more formatting to our view:

 ```erb
 <h1>All Tasks</h1>